-- --sample-sheet-Specifies the path to SampleSheet.csv file.
-Optional if the SampleSheet.csv file is in the --bcl-input-directory directory - --strict-mode-If set to true, dragen aborts if any files are missing.
-The default is false. - ► --first-tile-only-If set to true, dragen only converts the first tile of input (for testing and debugging).
-The default is false.
+- --sample-sheet-Specifies the path to SampleSheet.csv file. --sample-sheet is optional if the SampleSheet.csv file is in the --bcl-input-directory directory. - --strict-mode-If set to true, dragen aborts if any files are missing.
+The default is false. - --first-tile-only-If set to true, dragen only converts the first tile of input (for testing and debugging).
+The default is false. - --bcl-only-lane <#>-Convert only the specified lane in this conversion run. - ► -f-Convert to output directory even if it already exists (force). - --bcl-use-hw false-Do not use DRAGEN FPGA acceleration during BCL conversion.